Pre-Completion Optional Practical Training

 Step 5: What Happens Next?

-Wait: Application Processing may take up to 90 days.
+Wait: Application processing may take 90 days or longer.

 Once USCIS approves the OPT, you will receive an Employment Authorized Document (EAD).
 You cannot begin work until you have received the EAD card and the EAD dates are current.
 The EAD will explicitly state the dates you are authorized to work.
 If you do not have a Social Security Number, you will need to apply for one as soon as your EAD start date is valid.